Category:

 Most know that a notary public must identify the signer.
 Also, there are specific notary procedures for identification.

 Notaries must understand the importance of properly identifying the client.
 So, when we notarize a document we state that a degree of trust can be placed to it.
 This means that the potential for fraud, or document misuse becomes minimal.
 Nevertheless, the notary does not guarantee the accuracy of the client’s identification.
 But, the law compels a notary apply care in order to accurately identify the person doing the signing.
+You may wish to review our blog article on New York Notary Exam Sample Questions to get an idea of what the state expects from a Notary Public.

 Notary Identification